Raya2 Expansión

-Club Raya2 Expansión, known simply as Raya2, is a Mexican professional football club based in Monterrey, Nuevo León.
-Founded in 2021, Raya2 is the official reserve team of C.F.
-Monterrey and is part of the Liga de Expansión MX, the second professional football division of the Mexican football league system.
+Club Raya2 Expansión, known simply as Raya2, was a Mexican professional football club based in Monterrey, Nuevo León.
+Founded in 2021, it was the official reserve team of C.F.
+Monterrey and was part of the Liga de Expansión MX, the second professional football division of the Mexican football league system.
+The team was dissolved on May 23, 2023 due to a restructuring of the Liga de Expansión MX scheduled for 2024.

 History

 Previous teams

 In 1994 the C.F.
 Monterrey initiated a policy of development of youth soccer players through the presence in the Primera División 'A', that year Saltillo Soccer F.C. was founded with that objective, in 2001 that team ceased to exist after an exchange between Monterrey and Tigres UANL, for which Monterrey was left with another franchise that gave rise to the resurgence of the Club de Fútbol Cobras in Ciudad Juárez, that team was dissolved in 2005.

 Later in 2005, the Monterrey board founded a new team to compete in Primera A, which was called Rayados A. This squad was dissolved in 2009 due to the restructuring of the division where it competed that led to the elimination of the reserve teams of Liga MX clubs.
 From that year on, the club's policy was based on the loan of its young footballers to Ascenso MX and Liga Premier clubs.

 Between 2015 and 2018 the club had a team competing in Serie A of the Liga Premier de México, which was known as C.F.
 Monterrey Premier.
 This team was founded because the Liga MX clubs were forced by the Mexican Football Federation to have a development team in the third category of the Mexican soccer system.